HELVE/GO_ROGUE_MANUAL/README.md

 10 years for your voice.
 It's a long time to take care of your external (body and mind - Dopamine Trails).

+Ultimately throughout life we need to acquire 2 skills:
+- of controlling your emotional responses to external stimulae.
+- of manipulating your process of growth to avoid burnout in order to attain mastery.

 Chapters:
 - Go into chaos to create your own order.
 - Staticity vs Creativity / War of Novelty